1. The common interests of the international working class:

 9. An independent movement of the working class – and all capitalist parties.

-12. The threat of the far right and fascism
+12. The threat of fascism

 Now, after the Global Financial Crisis (GFC) of 2008 and the worsening capitalist crisis of this century, fascism is again rearing its ugly head.
 Fascistic parties are in power in Ukraine, the Philippines, Hungary, Poland, Austria and Italy.
 They are on the rise in France, Brazil, Germany, Sweden, Denmark, Holland, the Baltic nations, Croatia, Slovakia, Czech Republic and last-but-not-least, in the dominant imperialist power, the United States, led by the fascist Donald Trump.